 There are only two directions you can go in life: forward, and nowhere.
 “What about backwards?”
 I hear someone reading this post asking.
-Well, you could technically go backwards too, but if that is the case for you, then I would suggest for you to consider why you are going backwards.
+Well, you could technically go backwards too.
+If that is the case for you, then I would suggest for you to consider why you are going backwards.
 Typically, people only go backwards for a reason.
-And short of self-sabotage, the only other reason I can think of for a person to intentionally go backwards, is because it is a setup to propel you even further ahead.
-The Bible says that God takes us from one level to another, and from one degree of strength to the next.
+Short of self-sabotage the only reason I can think of for someone going backwards is because it’s a setup to propel them even further ahead.
+The Bible says that God takes us from one level to another.
 This implies a perpetual moving forward.

 From a pragmatic perspective no one gets younger.
 For example, once you turn 18 years old, for your next birthday, you do not turn 17.
 Once you graduate from the 11th grade, you move forward to 12th grade, not backwards to 10th.
 Life itself only goes in one linear direction.
 Outside of your favorite DC/Marvel superhero comic/movie, there is no time travel or multi-dimension that we can access on this side of reality.

 Once the year 1999 changed to the year 2000, the previous year was done.

 Some of the things that existed in that previous year, decade, or century, may reemerge in a ‘back to the future’ type of scenario (think retro clothing), but for all intents and purposes, progress is part of life’s grand design.